Credit: Shutterstock

 Great mentorship is often a game-changer for international founders launching a new business in unfamiliar terrain.
 Whether you are looking for an expert in your industry or someone who appreciates the nuances of your immigrant background, you need the right strategy.
 Katja Wald, an expert in coaching programs for entrepreneurs, shares three tips for building exceptional synergy with a mentor.

 A successful entrepreneur and advisor once said to me that some mentors can be “actively harmful” to their mentees.
-In this specific case, he was referring to a startup mentor who had been successful in the software industry but was so long removed from any operational or leadership roles that he no longer was current with the new business models.
+In this specific case, he was referring to a mentor who had been successful in the software industry but was so long removed from any operational or leadership roles that he no longer was current with the new business models.

 While I believe that most mentors and mentor programs are not trying to damage their mentees, I think that immigrant or underrepresented founders can do a few things to ensure that their mentor relationship is productive and not dysfunctional.